BridgingIT-GmbH/bITdevKit.Examples.BookFiesta/src/Modules/Inventory/Inventory-README.md

 ### Supporting Entities and Value Objects

-1. ProductSku (SharedKernel):

-- Represents the unique identifier for a product in the inventory system.
-- Shared between Stock and StockSnapshot aggregates.

-2. Location:
+1. Location:

 - Represents the physical storage location of stock within a warehouse or store.

-3. StockMovement:
+1. StockMovement:

 - Represents individual movements of stock (additions, removals, transfers).

-4. StockAdjustment:
+1. StockAdjustment:

 - Represents manual adjustments made to stock quantities.